CapSnCrunch/TXGL/README.md

 ## The Code
 The main programs to look at in this repository are generalized_search.py and interface.py.
 To test the algorithm on a free group on n generators in generalized_search.py, change the line in main 'generators = free_group_generators(6, val = 0.5)' to include the number of generators you want followed by the range of values you want to appear in the randomly generated matrices.
 If you want a guided walkthrough of input options, use interface.py.

+## Setting up Jupyter Notebook
+If you want to run the program for yourself but don't use Python or GitHub, follow these instructions:
+  - Download the latest version of Python here: https://www.python.org/downloads/ (Be sure to click the checkbox 'ADD PYTHON TO PATH' when installing)
+  - Open Command Prompt and type 'pip install jupyterlab'
+  - Download the generalized_pingpong.ipynb file
+  - In Command Prompt, type 'jupyter notebook' to open jupyter in your browser
+  - Open the generalized_pingpong.ipynb file and run using the 'play all button'